utmstack/Documentation/Installation/InstallationGuideAzure.md

 nav_order: 6
 ---

-# UTMStack Installation Guide for Azure
+# UTMStack Master Installation Guide for Azure

-This guide will walk you through the step-by-step process of installing UTMStack on Azure.
+This guide will walk you through the step-by-step process of installing UTMStack Master on Azure.
 Please follow the instructions carefully to ensure a successful installation.

 ## Prerequisites
 Before you begin the installation, make sure you have the following prerequisites: